 Artwork by Pete Lyon.

-See here for free sample chapters.
+See here to read free sample chapters.

 “Unputdownable – an enchanting story that’s so entertaining!” – Eric Brown, author of ‘An Alien Ate Me For Breakfast’

-“A fabulous children’s fantasy, exciting and wildly imaginative” – John Guy Collick, author of the ‘Book of the Colossus’ series
+“A fabulous fantasy, exciting and wildly imaginative” – John Guy Collick, author of the ‘Book of the Colossus’ series

 “This book has it all – death, darkness, fearsome creatures, strange vegetables – everything needed to brew up a fantastical tale… The author has written the characters very well, so clearly that you can picture them in your mind – kind of like watching a Harry Potter movie.” – Anne-Marie Reynolds, review for Readers’ Favorite